 For a top secret tip on baking perfect cupcakes, see this post on ice cream scoops that will have you baking like a pro.
 And remember to weigh your ingredients.

-If you’re filling your cupcakes after you bake them, the first step is allowing your cupcakes to reach room temperature.
+If you’re filling your cupcakes after you bake them, the first step is letting your cupcakes reach room temperature.
 If they’re too warm, your filling is going to be affected.
 Generally, it will melt and make the cupcake soggy and undesirable.
 Take a break and let them cool for an hour.

 Check out the CoolingBake Stainless Steel Wire Cooling and Baking Rack at Amazon